lemire/testingRNG/README.md

 To summarize, caution is required when interpreting the results.
 It is not black and white, good and bad...
 One might say that a given generator passes a given test, but it is possible that with different seeds, it could fail, and so forth.

 Still, for convenience, it is necessary to express results in a comprehensible manner.
 Thus we often say that a generator "passes a given test" or does not.

+Repeated test failures with different seeds gives us confidence that there is a fault.

 ## Testing frameworks